rbertolusso/intubate/README.md

 I make no personal judgement (mostly due to personal ignorance) about the merit of any interfaced function.
 I have used only a subset of what is provided, and I am happy to include others, that I am currently unaware of, down the line.
+In principle I plan on including packages that are listed as reverse depends, imports, or suggest on package `Formula` (I am missing still quite a bit of them).
+Adding interfacings is easy (and can be boring...) so I will appreciate if you want to contribute (and you will be credited in the help of the interfaced package).
+Also is welcome the improvement of the provided examples (such as making sure the data used is correct for the statistical technique used).

-I do not claim to be a data scientist (I still have almost no clue of what a data scientist is or is not, and my confusion about the subject only increases), nor someone entitled to tell you what to use or not.
+I do not claim to be a data scientist (I still have almost no clue of what a data scientist is or is not, and my confusion about the subject only increases with time), nor someone entitled to tell you what to use or not.

 As such, I am not capable of engaging in disputes of what is relevant or not, or,